BGP (Border Gateway Protocol)

 A BGP hijack occurs when an attacker illegitimately advertises IP prefixes that do not belong to them, diverting traffic to their network.
 By design, BGP has no mechanism to verify the legitimacy of route advertisements, so malicious announcements propagate unchecked.

-• 2018 Amazon Route 53 Incident: A BGP hijack redirected traffic for Amazon's DNS service to attackers, who used it to direct cryptocurrency exchange users to phishing sites.
-Approximately $150,000 in cryptocurrency was stolen.
+- 2018 Amazon Route 53 Incident: A BGP hijack redirected traffic for Amazon's DNS service to attackers, who used it to direct users of a cryptocurrency wallet service to phishing sites, where their funds were stolen.

 BGP hijacks occur not only as deliberate attacks but also frequently as accidents caused by operator misconfiguration (route leaks).
 In 2019, a Chinese ISP's misconfiguration caused European traffic to be rerouted through China.